coveralls-net/coveralls.net/README.md

 ## Getting started

-Coveralls is a service which keep track of code coverate statistics.
-The process is as follows
+Coveralls is a service which keep track of code coverage statistics.
+The process is as follows:

 * Push your code to GitHub
 * Build server builds, runs unit tests, and using `coveralls.net`, sends coverage information to [coveralls.io](http://coveralls.io)